microsoft/CCF/doc/overview/cryptography.rst

 Identity Keys and Certificates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following diagram describes the relationships between identity keys of the service/network and nodes.
+The shared service identity (``Service Identity Certificate``) is the root of trust for the service and is assumed to be trusted by users who can connect to the service over TLS as well as verify the integrity of :ref:`transaction receipts <use_apps/verify_tx:Transaction Receipts>`.

-The primary node periodically records a ``Ledger Signature`` over the root of the Merkle Tree of all transactions.
-All public certificates and attestation reports (including collaterals) are also recorded in the ledger for audit.
+The primary node periodically signs the root of the Merkle Tree of all transactions (``Ledger Signature``) using its ``Node Identity Private Key`` and records it in the ledger.
+All public certificates and attestation reports (``Node Enclave Attestation + Collaterals``) are also recorded in the ledger for audit.

 .. mermaid::

     flowchart TB
-        ServiceCert[fa:fa-scroll Service Identity Certificate] -.- ServicePrivk[fa:fa-key Service Identity Private Key]
+        ServiceCert[fa:fa-scroll Service Identity Certificate] --contains--> ServicePubk[Service Identity Public Key]
+        ServicePubk -.- ServicePrivk[fa:fa-key Service Identity Private Key]
-        NodeCert[fa:fa-scroll Node Identity Certificate] -.- NodePrivk[fa:fa-key Node Identity Private Key]
+        NodePubk[Node Identity Public Key] -.- NodePrivk[fa:fa-key Node Identity Private Key]
         ServiceCert -- recorded in <br> ccf.gov.service.info --> Ledger[(fa:fa-book Ledger)]
-        NodeCert -- recorded in <br> ccf.gov.nodes.endorsed_certificates --> Ledger
+        NodeCert[fa:fa-scroll Node Identity Certificate] -- recorded in <br> ccf.gov.nodes.endorsed_certificates --> Ledger
         ServicePrivk -- signs --> NodeCert
         NodePrivk -- signs --> Signature[fa:fa-file-signature Ledger Signatures <br> over Merkle Tree root]
         Signature -- recorded in <br> ccf.internal.signatures --> Ledger
         Attestation[fa:fa-microchip Node Enclave Attestation <br> + Collaterals] -- contains hash of --> NodePubk
-        NodeCert -- contains --> NodePubk[Node Identity Public Key]
+        NodeCert -- contains --> NodePubk
         Attestation -- recorded in <br> ccf.gov.nodes.info --> Ledger